Shorts (2009 film): Episode One - Lug, Loogie & Laser in The Wishing Rock

-Episode Four - The Big Bad Booger
+Episode Four - Nose Noseworthy in Big Bad Booger

 Stacey finds the wishing rock on the Noseworthy's house front yard upon arriving to tutor Toby's old germaphobic friend "Nose" Noseworthy, a boy who picks his nose against the wishes of his father Dr. Noseworthy and accidentally flicks the booger into his father's radioactive work study.
-Toby and Loogie, now friends, arrive at Nose's house, break into it and get confronted by Dr. Noseworthy, who remembers the former for what happened last night.
-They alongside Nose and Stacey see his booger mutate into a giant monster, who eats the rock after he made a wish that his father's inventions would work right earlier.
+Toby and Loogie, now friends, arrive at Nose's house, break a window to get inside and get confronted by Dr. Noseworthy who remembers the former for what happened last night.
+They alongside Nose and Stacey see his booger mutate into a giant monster who eats the rock after he made a wish that his father's inventions would work right earlier.
 Toby eventually retrieves the rock with Nose's help.

 After helping Dr. Noseworthy trap the booger monster outside enough for it to be shrunken, Toby and Loogie leave with the rock.
 With Nose now understanding why he can't pick his nose, Dr. Noseworthy starts to rethink this theory on germs.

-Episode Three - The Miscommunicators
+Episode Three - The GrownUps in The Miscommunicators!

 While preparing for the Black Box costume party with Bill, Jane finds the rock in Toby's room and takes it.
 She and Bill go to a Black Box costume party.
 Since they were having trouble with their relationship, she wished they were closer.
 They merge into a two-headed person, but Mr. Black thinks they're wearing a costume.

-Meanwhile, realizing that his mom took the rock after hearing about it from Loogie, Toby rushes to the costume party to find it, but runs into Helvetica and Cole, who take it and the latter dumping him in the garbage.
+Meanwhile, Toby, Realizing that his mom took the rock after hearing about it from Loogie, rushes to the costume party to find it, but runs into the Black siblings, who take it as Cole dumps him in the garbage.
 An infuriated Helvetica wishes that Cole would turn into a dung beetle and then loses the rock.
 Unaware of its power, Mr. Black finds the rock and accidentally wishes all the employees to go for each other's throats as Dr. Noseworthy is knocked down.
-Helvetica takes the rock, wishes for her father to listen to her for a change causing his ears to grow.
-Then she wishes off her casts and attempts to escape on a rocket-powered motorbike that she wished for, but hits a curb, falls into a garbage can, and loses the rock again.
+Helvetica takes the rock, and wishes for three things: for her father to listen to her for a change, which causes his ears to grow, to get her casts off both her arms, and a rocket-powered motorbike to escape.

+However, she hits and crashes into a curb, falls into a garbage can, and loses the rock again.
 Toby retrieves the rock and wishes everyone back to normal.
 Helvetica attempts to get the rock back, but Toby throws it as far away as possible and it lands at the Noseworthy's house.